HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/newcf199.md

-# What's new in Container Update CF199?
+# What's new in CF199

 This HCL Digital Experience 9.5 Container Update and CF199 release includes new releases of HCL DX core Portal and Web Content Manager, Content Composer, Digital Asset Management, Experience API, Design Studio \(Beta\), new Helm deployment operations for container deployments, updated CICD release process artifacts, “How To” videos, and more.